liam-wiltshire/talks/machinelearning/content.md

 ???

-If we have an imbalanced dataset, there are a few potential solutions
+- Thankfully there are a few potential solutions:

 ---